-An API (Application Programming Interface) is a set of features and rules that exist inside a software program enabling interaction between the software and other items, such as other software or hardware.
+An API (Application Programming Interface) is a set of features and rules that exist inside a software program (the application) enabling interaction with it through software - as opposed to a human user interface.
+The API can be seen as a simple contract (the interface) between the application offering it and other items, such as third party software or hardware.

 In Web development, an API is generally a set of code features (e.g. methods, properties, events, and URLs) that a developer can use in their apps for interacting with components of a user's web browser, or other software/hardware on the user's computer, or third party websites and services.

-- The Twitter APIs can be used to retrieve data from a user's twitter accounts, for exaple to display their latest tweets on a web page.
+- The Twitter APIs can be used to retrieve data from a user's twitter accounts, for example, to display their latest tweets on a web page.

 - API on Wikipedia

 - Web API reference